 Infrabel does not make any staff available for shunting and formation of trains nor for parking of rolling stock.
 On the other hand, Infrabel performs various operations from the signal cabins (managing tracks in the yards, applying track braking systems, etc.).
-More information regarding the operations performed by Infrabel from the signal cabins can be found in the local agreements (see point 2.3.1.2).
+More information regarding the operations performed by Infrabel from the signal cabins can be found in the first part of the local agreements (see point 2.3.1.2).